xyzshantaram/rite/README.md

 - Clone the repo.
 - `cd rite`
 - Install dependencies by running `yarn`.
-- Build the release target with `yarn tauri build`.
+- Build the release target with `cargo tauri build`.
+- Run it by typing `src-tauri/target/release/rite`.
+- For convenience, you can symlink rite into a directory that's on your path, or create an alias in your shell.

+To update

 ### Development setup